-In the present case, option -name LMDZseq implies that the default version will be installed in directory LMDZseq, and option -d 32x32x39 that a bench testcase at resolution 32×32-L39 will be run.
+In the present case, option -name LMDZseq implies that the default version will be installed in directory LMDZseq, and option -d 32x32x39 that a bench testcase at resolution 32×32 -L39 will be run.

 Compilation should take around ten to fifteen minutes.
-The test bench is then downloaded (or copied over if already on the disk) and the 1 day long test simulation on a regular $32 \times 32$ -L39 grid is run; messages about various downloads (via wget) and/or compiler informations are displayed.
+The test bench is then downloaded (or copied over if already on the disk) and the 3 days long test simulation on a regular 32×32 -L39 grid is run ; messages about various downloads (via wget) and/or compiler informations are displayed.